okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/index.md

 ## Integrate authentication into your app

-The following links outline what developers need to know step-by-step to successfully deploy a single app.
-For custom app developers, it covers planning, designing, building, deploying, and troubleshooting apps that require user management, authentication, and API authorization.
+The following links outline what you need to know to successfully integrate authentication in to your app.
+The guides cover planning, designing, building, deploying, and troubleshooting apps that require user management, authentication, and API authorization.

-If you're using Okta as an identity layer in your app for the first time, we recommend that you start with [How Okta Works](/docs/concepts/how-okta-works/) and the [Okta Data Model](/docs/concepts/okta-data-model/).
-Then, you can follow the sequence of guides below or jump directly to the content that you need.
+If you're using Okta as an identity layer for the first time, start with [How Okta Works](/docs/concepts/how-okta-works/) and the [Okta Data Model](/docs/concepts/okta-data-model/).
+Then, review the following guides.

 1. Get the basics